dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 * `onInit()` which is called when the test framework is initialized, before any tests are added;
 * `onStart()` which is called before the first test is run;
-* onTestResult(TestCase) which is called upon completion of each test;
+* `onTestResult(TestCase)` which is called upon completion of each test;
-* onDone(passed, failed, errors, List<TestCase> results, String uncaughtError) which is called when all tests are done; in the default configuration this prints the test summary.
+* `onDone(passed, failed, errors, List<TestCase> results, String uncaughtError)` which is called when all tests are done; in the default configuration this prints the test summary.

-You don't need to create your own Configuration classes; the library has several built-in which should be adequate for most purposes.
+You don't need to create your own `Configuration` classes; the library has several built-in which should be adequate for most purposes.
 These are:

-* the default Configuration, which prints test results to standard output;
+* the default `Configuration`, which prints test results to standard output;
-* VmConfiguration, which exits the process with a return value of 1 upon failure; useful in particular for driving tests from other programs or scripts where the return code of the process is useful to detect success or failure; call `useVmConfiguration()` to use this, and import vm_config.dart;
+* `VmConfiguration`, which exits the process with a return value of 1 upon failure; useful in particular for driving tests from other programs or scripts where the return code of the process is useful to detect success or failure; call `useVmConfiguration()` to use this, and import vm_config.dart;
-* HtmlConfiguration, which puts test results in an HTML table and sets the browser document body to be this table; call `useHtmlConfiguration()` to use this, and import html_config.dart;
+* `HtmlConfiguration`, which puts test results in an HTML table and sets the browser document body to be this table; call `useHtmlConfiguration()` to use this, and import html_config.dart;
-* HtmlEnhancedConfiguration, which is similar to HtmlConfiguration but provides a richer layout; call `useHtmlEnhancedConfiguration()` to use this, and import html_enhanced_config.dart.
+* `HtmlEnhancedConfiguration`, which is similar to `HtmlConfiguration` but provides a richer layout; call `useHtmlEnhancedConfiguration()` to use this, and import html_enhanced_config.dart.

 For running tests in a continuous integration environment, the default or VmConfigurations are most useful.

 ## Using `expect()` in other contexts

 While `expect()` has been used here in the context of unit tests, it is possible to use it in other contexts as a general assertion mechanism.
-The default behavior is to throw an ExpectException upon failure with the failure reason as the message property, but that can be customized.
+The default behavior is to throw an `ExpectException` upon failure with the failure reason as the message property, but that can be customized.
 In fact, expect has its own unit tests that do just this.

 There are two functions that can be used to customize the behavior of expect:

-* configureExpectHandler - this is used to change the object which handles `expect()` failures.
+* `configureExpectHandler` - this is used to change the object which handles `expect()` failures.
 The default object simply throws ExpectExceptions.
 It may be desirable to do something different; for example to log the error and swallow the exception instead.
-* configureExpectFormatter - this is used to change the function which is used to format error messages by `expect()`.
+* `configureExpectFormatter` - this is used to change the function which is used to format error messages by `expect()`.
 It is rare that this would need to change and it will not be considered further here; see the SDK documentation for details.

-The easiest way to customize the error handler is to create a class that inherits from DefaultFailureHandler and overrides this method:
+The easiest way to customize the error handler is to create a class that inherits from `DefaultFailureHandler` and overrides this method:

     void fail(String reason) {
       throw new ExpectException(reason);